Quantum spacetime from constraints: wave equations and fields: Conclusions

-In conclusion, our results strengthen the idea that fundamental quantum dynamics may emerge from global constraints and entanglement, rather than being imposed on a pre-existing spacetime background.
-Our work provides a concrete and consistent setting in which such dynamics arise from internal relational structures and complement existing approaches that study quantum dynamics from a relational or constraint-based perspective (see for example Refs.~\cite{nostro3,librotommi,nuovo1,nuovo2,nuovo3,nuovo32,giacomini,change1,change2,change3,change4,change5,change6,change7,change8,change9,hoehn1,hoehn2,hoehn3}).
-Future developments (beyond the already mentioned extension of the analysis to the composite $R+S$ Klein-Gordon and Dirac systems) could explore more complex scenarios involving, for example, multiple particles or the generalization of the framework to a broader class of quantum systems.
+More generally, our results support the idea that quantum dynamics may arise from global constraints and entanglement, rather than being imposed on a pre-existing spacetime background.
+In this sense, the present framework provides a concrete realization of a relational and constraint-based approach, and complements existing works that investigate quantum dynamics from similar perspectives~\cite{scalarparticles,dirac,dias1,dias2,dias3,dias4,nuovo1,nuovo2,nuovo3,nuovo32,giacomini,change1,change2,change3,change4,change5,change6,change7,change8,change9,hoehn1,hoehn2,hoehn3}.

+Finally, let us comment on the role of the present approach in the broader context of quantum gravity.
+The formalism developed here is not intended to provide a complete or directly testable theory of quantum gravity.
+Rather, it should be understood as a simplified and controlled setting in which key conceptual features—such as the emergence of time and space, and the recovery of dynamical laws from global constraints—can be explicitly realized.
+In this respect, it shares a common perspective with canonical approaches to quantum gravity, where dynamics is encoded in constraint equations and spacetime structure is not fundamental but emergent.
+While significant challenges remain in extending these ideas to more realistic and fully relativistic scenarios, the present framework may offer useful insight into how a notion of spacetime and quantum dynamics could arise within a background-independent theory.

+Future developments (beyond the already mentioned extension to the composite \( R+S \) Klein--Gordon and Dirac systems) could explore more complex scenarios, such as many-body systems or more general classes of quantum dynamics, further clarifying the scope and limitations of the present approach.